Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/terminal.rst

 Usage
 =====

- - Pre-Installs on any `HostNode` component.
-See the below code example of how to access the terminal.
+ - Pre-Installs on any `Node` (component with the exception of `Switches`).
- - Terminal Clients connect, execute commands and disconnect from remote components.
+ - Terminal Clients connect, execute commands and disconnect from remote nodes.
  - Ensures that users are logged in to the component before executing any commands.
  - Service runs on SSH port 22 by default.

 Implementation
 ==============

-The terminal takes inspiration from the `Database Client` and `Database Service` classes, and leverages the `UserSessionManager` to provide User Credential authentication when receiving/processing commands.

-Terminal acts as the interface between the user/component and both the Session and Requests Managers, facilitating the passing of requests to both.
+ - Manages remote connections in a dictionary by session ID.
+ - Processes commands, forwarding to the ``RequestManager`` or ``SessionManager`` where appropriate.
+ - Extends Service class.

-A more detailed example of how to use the Terminal class can be found in the Terminal-Processing jupyter notebook.
+  - A detailed guide on the implementation and functionality of the Terminal class can be found in the "Terminal-Processing" jupyter notebook.

 Python
 """"""